hanimao/devOps-notes-/OCI.md

 **AWR** (Automatic Workload Repository)

-The AWR system collects, processes and maintains oracle performance statistics.
+- The AWR system collects, processes and maintains oracle performance statistics.
+- MMON(Manageability monitor process) & MMNL (Manage Ability Monitor Light process).
+Writes stats from the ASH buffer in the SGA. to disk and it writes to disk when the ASH bu